Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

 \subsection{Ensuring the ε-machine determinism}

 Causal State Splitting Reconstruction (CSSR) \cite{CSSR} is the reference algorithm for reconstructing ε-machines on discrete strings of symbols.
 It works by recursively splitting the current causal state estimates as the string length is increased.
 The consistency on shorter string lengths is maintained while the causal states are refined to take in account more symbols.
-In the limit, it provably converges to the true causal states.
+In the limit it provably converges to the true causal states.

 In the present case we do not act on strings of symbols but on $(x,z)$ mappings.
 Hence it is not possible to refine iteratively the current causal state estimates by enlarging the dimensions of $X$ and $Z$.
-Yet the {}``symbols'' of discrete data are implicitly present in the $(\boldsymbol{x_{i}},\boldsymbol{x_{i+1}})$ transitions when monitoring the system and the order of the data presentation matters (the index $i$ then corresponds to ordered time steps).
-It would be possible to recover a symbolic representation of the data set from all such transitions, and apply CSSR if so desired.
+Yet the {}``symbols'' of discrete data are implicitly present in the $(\boldsymbol{x_{i}},\boldsymbol{x_{i+1}})$ transitions when monitoring the system (the index $i$ corresponds for example to ordered time steps, but spatial transitions are possible as well).
+It would be possible to recover a symbolic representation of the data set from all such transitions \footnote{For a discrete finite data set, assume $x\in X$ is coded on $N$ bits.
+The difference between \foreignlanguage{english}{$\boldsymbol{x_{i}}$} and $\boldsymbol{x_{i+1}}$ is always representable as a symbol in an alphabet with size at most $2^{N}$. }, and apply CSSR if so desired.
 Here we directly cluster the system configurations $x\in X$, not necessarily represented as strings of symbols.
 For example, each $x\in X$ might correspond to a past light cone (see Appendix A).

-The drawback is that the proposed algorithm does \emph{not} so far ensure that the resulting automaton is deterministic in terms of symbol transitions.
-The labelled transitions between states can be recovered by looking at the symbol suffix implied by passing from $\boldsymbol{x_{i}}$ to $\boldsymbol{x_{i+1}}$.
-But there is no guarantee that a given (state+symbol) combination always lead to the same state deterministically.
+The drawback is that the proposed algorithm does \emph{not} so far ensure that the resulting automaton is deterministic in terms of symbol transitions, which is a condition for being a valid ε-machine \cite{ShaliziThesis,genNatPred}.
+The labeled transitions between states can be recovered by looking at the symbol suffix implied by passing from $\boldsymbol{x_{i}}$ to $\boldsymbol{x_{i+1}}$.
+But there is no guarantee at this point that a given (state+symbol) combination always lead to the same state deterministically.